Wake County takes steps to solve affordable-housing crisis

 "We learned a lot during (the Forest Hills situation).
 And I think that's something that nobody wants to see happen again," Rowe said.
 "So, if nothing else, I think it made us stronger because it was such a tough situation."

-Also Monday, the commission signed off on funding for a new women's homeless shelter and an $84,000 grant to Habitat for Humanity for six affordable homes in Wake Forest.
+Also Monday, the commission signed off on spending up to $88,000 to assist in the building of a new women's homeless shelter and an $84,000 grant to Habitat for Humanity for six affordable homes in Wake Forest.